The Lady Killer (album)

 The Lady Killer is the third studio album by American singer CeeLo Green.
-It was released November 5, 2010, by Elektra Records.
+It was released November 9, 2010, by Elektra Records.
 Production for the album was handled by Salaam Remi, Element, The Smeezingtons, Fraser T. Smith, Paul Epworth, and Jack Splash.

 The album debuted at number nine on the US Billboard 200 chart, selling 41,000 copies in its first week.
 It achieved respectable chart success elsewhere and produced three singles, including the international hit "Fuck You".
 The album has sold 498,000 copies in the United States as of October 2012, and it has been certified double Platinum in the United Kingdom.
-The Lady Killer received generally positive reviews from critics, who praised its production, classicist soul music approach, and Green's singing.
+The Lady Killer received generally positive reviews from critics, who praised its production, classicist soul music approach, and Green's vocal performance.

 Recording

 Green reportedly "spent three years on The Lady Killer, recording close to 70 songs".
 Thirteen tracks that didn't make the final selection for The Lady Killer were leaked online in June 2010 as an album titled Stray Bullets including the song "You Don't Shock Me Anymore", and collaborations with The B-52's ("Cho Cho The Cat"), Soko (a remix of "I'll Kill Her"), and Goodie Mob ("Night Train").